MilanLund/jamstack-report-2020/readme.md

 This repository is used for this page: http://kontent.ai/resources/state-of-jamstack-2020-data-deep-dive

+## Building assets

+JS and CSS are build with use of Prepros v7.3.x https://prepros.io/

 ## How to move code to the kontent.ai repo

 ### In the folowing files follow comments for the updates